olgarithms/sphinx-tutorial/docs/generating-docs.md

 ```

 We also need to point Sphinx to the source python module's path.
 In `conf.py`, add the following
-code snippet to add the parent dir to the path:
+code snippet to add the parent directory (which is the root of the repo) to the path:

 ```py
 import os